SilGosker/SimpleSockets/README.md

 # EasySockets documentation
-EasySockets is a powerful tool designed to simplify the process of working with websockets, especially when dealing with advanced features such as custom event binding and extracting, custom authentication and authorization and websocket manipulation wherever you want in your code.
+EasySockets is a powerful tool designed to simplify the process of working with websockets, especially when dealing with advanced features such as custom event binding and extracting, custom authentication on connection level and websocket manipulation in the DI.
 Whether you're a beginner looking for a straightforward way to create websocket applications or an expert in need of intricate functionalities, EasySockets is tailored to meet your requirements.

 ## Features
 * Simple WebSocket Creation: Set up a websocket connection with minimal configuration.
 * Custom Event Binding: Easily bind custom events to your websockets and manage event-driven programming.
-* Custom Authentication/Authorization: EasySockets allows you to create your own authentication/authorization methods.
+* Custom Authentication on connection level: EasySockets allows you to create your own authentication/authorization methods per individual websocket connection.

 ## Installation
 With the Package Manager Console: